michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-06-12-EY_Global_Data_Challenge.md

 There are 37 models I have built and featured using R and Python based on the running time and hands-on application during this competition, and they are (not limited to):

-Model Name    |      | Description
+Model Name    |      |
 ------------- | ---- | -------------
-hash | String |Represents the unique identifier of a device
+Logistirc Regression | Naive Bayesian | Regression Trees & Baggings

 - Sample submission